 Marijuana as Medicine

 Are all marijuana users using it medically?
 We’d like to say a resounding “YES”.
 This is because, as explained above, those who use marijuana even for pleasure are also using a huge number of cannabinoids and terpenes beneficial for human health.
 If a substance is used by even supposedly “healthy” people to beat depression and anxiety, could it not be said that the marijuana is being used medically, with the “high” side-effects being a secondary concern?
+Just like a glass of red wine a day may be fine and quite healthy to consume for some people (no definitive evidence for this, but there may be some possibility), for others, a small amount of cannabis to help with sleep or recover after a hard day’s exercise may be of immense use.
+In some ways, cannabis could be “preventative medicine” for some people!

 The only area where marijuana use could be seen as recreational is with pure THC extracts (getting “more bang for your buck”), but there are potential medical applications in this area, too, as stated above in the “Both” section.

 Of course, there are health problems where marijuana use may not be recommended for, mostly as marijuana may interfere with other drugs and substances that could be saving your life.
 Also, some strains of marijuana may make symptoms worse, whilst other strains make symptoms better.
 We recommend seeing a doctor and asking if you are concerned about any of this.
+You may need a specific cannabinoid and terpenoid profile to treat your condition more effectively and ensure there aren’t any negative reactions between the medications you’re using and cannabis.
+Therefore, it is commendable to check out companies that utilize and refer to medical cannabis experts.